abdullahshah5329/BudgetManger/README.md

 # BudgetManger

 #### BudgetManager is a web app that allows users to keep track of their activities and expenses.
 Many users especially students can benefit a lot from this as they need to manage their expenses.
+BudgetManager will also provide a social interacting element as well by connecting different users to each other based on categories/activities that they often choose.

 # Tools and Software used:
   - ## Flask with python
-  - ## HTML and CSS for fronend design
+  - ## HTML and CSS for frontend design
   - ## Chart.js for creating charts and visualizations for users to view their expenses.
+  - ## Sqlite3 for relational tables/database to store data.

 ## Make sure to have flask and sqlite installed in your machine.